graphdrawing/gd2024/pages/travel_accomodation.md

 ## Travelling to Vienna and back

-_Train travel to Vienna is still partially impaired.
-Reaching Vienna by Plane, Bus, and Car is **not** restricted.
-See below for more details._

-Vienna is ~~easy~~ to reach by train, by plane, or by bus.
+Vienna is easy to reach by train, by plane, or by bus.
 An overview over the different options is also given [here](https://www.wien.info/en/travel-info/arrival-departure).

 ### by Train

-**_<span style="color: red;">Service interruptions due to weather</span>_**

-_[17/09 23:30] OEBB and WESTbahn announced that from September 18 two trains per hour can travel from Salzburg via Linz to Vienna and back_

-_[16/09 18:30] OEBB announced to resume train service from/to the south towards Graz/Leoben from September 17, 4:00am_

-_[16/09 13:00] Due to the flooding in the state of Lower Austria surrounding Vienna, the main rail lines from Linz, Graz, and Budapest/Bratislava are out of service until the end of Tuesday, September 17.
-Austrian railways (OEBB) try to operate emergency buses from/to Linz and Mürzzuschlag every three hours between 6:00 and 21:00, but with limited capacities and no guarantees.
-Trains should resume more regular operations from Wednesday.
-All tickets remain valid until September 22.
-Check [OEBB Scotty](https://fahrplan.oebb.at/webapp/?P=HimSearch&start=1) for up-to-date information._

 <p>There are numerous direct connections between Vienna and other cities in Europe, including many night train connections.
 Most trains stop at Vienna main station ("<span style="font-style: italic; ">Wien Hauptbahnhof</span>"), which is located south of the city center.
 From there, you can reach the conference venue and hotels nearby easily and quickly via underground line <span style="background-color: #e20210; color: white; font-weight: bold; padding: 0px 2px;">U1</span>.</p>